erezsh/runtype/docs/validation.rst

 This module provides type validation functions for Python with support for the ``typing`` module.

+It uses the same internal mechanism as used by 'dataclass' and 'dispatch' in order to resolve and validate types and values.

 You may use them to replace ``isinstance()`` and ``issubclass``.

-It uses the same validation mechanism as used by 'dataclass' and 'dispatch' in order to resolve and validate types and values.
+See :ref:`benchmarks <benchmarks-validation>`.

 Functions
 ---------